Bhutan: Unique Experiences in the Happiest Country

 You can get a great view from the Gangtey Palace Hotel in Paro

 Dress like a Bhutanese

-Before ending our unforgettable Bhutanese journey, I decided to purchase a suit of traditional Bhutanese clothes, which I did this every time I traveled to a foreign country.
+Before ending our unforgettable Bhutanese journey, I decided to purchase a suit of traditional Bhutanese clothes, which I did every time I traveled to a foreign country.
 I bought a suit of male dress, which in Bhutan it’s called Gho.
 It has a belt tied at the waist, and above it, I found a large pouch.
-Our guide told me Bhutanese men would use it to carry some traditional items like betel nut and a bow.
-Simple as it looks, it took me some time learning how to dress it correctly.
+Our guide told me Bhutanese men would use it to carry some traditional items like betel nuts and a bow.
+Simple as it looks, it took me some time to learn how to dress it correctly.

 With the help of our guide, I finally managed to dress up like a Bhutanese man